root-foundation/root/README.md

 Superintelligence[^ai] is an _advancement_ that comes with advanced stories, instruments, and technologies that will give each individual unimaginable power.

 Contrary to what some “superintelligence” labs seem to believe, technological advancement alone will not lead to superintelligence as it will be limited by lack of progress in the other features of change (stories, instruments).

-To see why, we must share our belief about cognition: the majority of cognition lies _beyond_ logic & reasoning.
-Our current data representation (text, images, videos, etc.) itself is far too restrictive to capture the significantly more complex cognition _from which_ these mediums arise.
+We expect that the majority of cognition lies _beyond_ logic & reasoning.
+Our current data representation (text, images, videos, etc.) itself is too restrictive to capture the significantly more complex cognition _from which_ these mediums arise.
 More specifically, we will require higher resolution data of the human experience that has far greater representational complexity than language, image, video, etc. This would include, e.g., physiological data down to the chemical and quantum level representation of human experience.

 This makes collective voluntary participation a _necessity_ for superintelligence as people must be willing to give up such higher resolution personal data.
 They would only voluntarily[^coerced] participate in a world with advanced instruments that give everyone a stake in the collective upside (i.e., tokenization, UBE, etc.).
-And importantly, they would only desire to participate in a world with the powerful story of unity that makes contributing an _offering_ to our collective good — rather than a sacrifice, or even exploitation.
+And importantly, they would only desire to participate in a world with our powerful story of unity that makes contributing an _offering_ to our collective good — rather than a sacrifice, or even exploitation.

 [^coerced]: Furthermore, if such higher resolution personal data is _coerced_ out of individuals, that data will not represent the full range of human expression because it will skewed towards a limited range of emotions (such as anger / fear).
 This will limit and bias training data, which will limit the superintelligence that emerges from this data.

 Critically, the superintelligence that emerges from this _Foundation_ will be safe.
 Contrary to what AI safety teams seem to think, obedience and intelligence cannot co-exist.
 The only way to ensure a safe superintelligence is to convince it with the right incentives and stories.
-The _Foundation_, through its powerful story of unity of _all_ beings, and instruments that incentivize collective growth, will convince superintelligence to work with us instead of against us.
+The _Foundation_, through its powerful story of unity of _all_ beings, and instruments that incentivize _collective_ growth, will convince superintelligence to work with us instead of against us.

 Therefore, _safe_ superintelligence — that unites humanity and unlocks our collective potential — can only emerge from _this_ _Foundation_.